basil08/basil08.github.io/content/watchlog.md

 36. Nightcrawler | Dan Gilroy | 2014
 37. The Cook, The Thief, His Wife And Her Lover | Peter Greenaway | 1989
+38. {{<ds sum="Tokyo Story | Yasujiro Ozu | 1953">}}

+It is rare that one finds a movie that deeply moves something within the soul.
+For me, _Tokyo Story_ is one such beautifully crafted piece of art.
+It essentially follows an old couple and their experiences as they visit their children settled in Tokyo.
+I'll not say anything else, you have to watch it.
+Oh, also, 1.25 or 1.5x is recommended.

+PS: TIL that TS is the 3rd movie of the Noriko trilogy.

+PPS: I'm really sick right now else I would have written more :/

+{{</ds>}}

 # 2023